botanix-labs/Macbeth/book/installation/bitcoind.md

-# Setting up Bitcoind
+# Setting up bitcoind
 To run either a Botanix RPC or Federation node you need to setup a Bitcoin block source.
-Our instructions referes to bitcoind.
-But you are free to use any bitcoin implementation.
+Our instructions refer to bitcoind but you are free to use any bitcoin implementation.

-### Getting Bitcoind
+### Getting bitcoind
 Please refer to [Setting up bitcoin core](https://bitcoin.org/en/full-node)

 ### Base configs
-The Botanix node will always use rpc credentials for authentication.
+The Botanix node will always use RPC credentials for authentication.
 Please start with these base configs.
 ```env
 rpcuser=<username>
 rpcpassword=<password>